awsdocs/amazon-sagemaker-developer-guide/doc_source/deep-graph-library.md

  Backend framework support is limited to PyTorch and MXNet\.

 **Setup**
 If you are using Amazon SageMaker Studio, you need to clone the examples repo first\.
-If you are using a notebook instance, you can find the examples choosing the Amazon SageMaker icon at bottom of the left toolbar\.
+If you are using a notebook instance, you can find the examples choosing the SageMaker icon at bottom of the left toolbar\.

 **To clone the Amazon SageMaker SDK and notebook examples repository**